github/developer.github.com/content/v3/users/keys.md

 Creates a public key.
 Requires that you are authenticated via Basic Auth, or OAuth with at least `write:public_key` [scope](/v3/oauth/#scopes).

+{{#warning}}

+If your GitHub Enterprise appliance has [LDAP Sync enabled](/enterprise/admin/guides/user-management/using-ldap), this API will return a `403` response.
+Users managed by an external account cannot add a new SSH key via the API.

+{{/warning}}
     POST /user/keys

 ### Input